Distance: 22 miles out and back

 This ride is expertly covered in Jim Moore’s 75 Classic Rides Oregon (see the “Oregon” section in Rides by Region).

-This is the only ride in Bestrides.org that isn’t primarily about the riding.
+This is one of the few rides in Bestrides that isn’t primarily about the riding.
 Oh, the riding is fine—pleasant miles along a pretty river followed by a sweet climb through a pretty forest.
 But the jewel in the crown is Sweet Creek Trail and its many waterfalls.
 So bring walking shoes.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 This is another ride where the Mapmyride elevation profile seems to have lost its mind.
 Moore’s book and RidewithGPS has it right.

 Begin in the tiny town of Mapleton, which is a short row of shops at the intersection of Highways 126 and 36.
 Ride up Hwy 126 a stone’s throw and turn R onto Sweet Creek Road.
 Ride the aforesaid pleasant 4.5 miles along the Siuslaw River.
 This isn’t wilderness—the river is dotted with fairly elaborate vacation homes.
 Turn L onto what appears to be a new road but is in fact the continuation of Sweet Creek Rd., and leave all signs of civilization behind.
 Ride to the end of the pavement, climbing steadily through standard Oregon woods.
 Turn around and ride back.
 The road surface coarsens near the turn-around point, so the first stretch of the descent is jarring.
 The rest of the descent is smooth.